ieg-dhr/ISS-Mainz/ISS2020_digital-editing.md

 * Case Study 2: the challenges of creating annotations for the [Edward B. Littlehales](https://www.youtube.com/watch?v=wRslCtTPpzc&feature=youtu.be) edition

--> TASK: establish criteria for annotations in a potential digital editions of mid-19th century religious texts from Mainz
+-> TASK: establish criteria for annotations in a potential digital edition of mid-19th century religious texts from Mainz

 Instructions will be provided in written form.